SethMMorton/input_reader/docs/source/InputReader.rst

 When case sensitivity is turned off (the default), all lines in the input file are converted to lower case, and all keys are converted to lower case.
-In general, it is best to let input files be case-insensitive, but there may be a reason this is not desireable.
+In general, it is best to let input files be case-insensitive, but there may be a reason this is not desirable.
 To turn on case-sensitivity, use

 .. testcode::